Do not flush medicine, pills, or any other hazardous material down the toilet or drain.

-Residents can dispose of sharps and needles for free at the Iowa City Landfill and Recycling Center’s Hazardous Material Collection Facility during facility open hours (Thursday, Friday and Saturday, 7 am to 2 pm).
-Sharps and needles must be contained in a rigid plastic or metal container with a secure lid.
+Residents can dispose of sharps and syringes for free at the Iowa City Landfill and Recycling Center’s Hazardous Material Collection Facility during facility open hours (Thursday, Friday and Saturday, 7 a.m. to 2 p.m.).
+They must be contained in a rigid plastic or metal container with a secure lid.

 This service is available to residents of Johnson County and the cities of Kalona and Riverside.